 People often focus on the benefits that intercultural training brings to individuals.
 What is forgotten is how these benefits are then reflected into the company or organisation that they work in.
 Here are the main positive impacts:

 1. Productivity and Efficiency: Employees who can understand each other better not only help them work together through developing communication, but also impacts other areas such as recruitment, management, meetings styles, leadership, reward schemes, and retention.
 All this combined helps an organisation perform and therefore positively impacts productivity and efficiency.
-A company with employees who are trained and aware of multi-cultural differences is always going to have a competitive advantage over its rivals.
+A company with employees trained in multicultural differences gains a clear competitive advantage.
+Awareness of cultural diversity improves collaboration and decision-making.
+It helps teams communicate effectively and work harmoniously.

 1. Long Term Success: The businesses that succeed in the long term are those that can tap the limitless bounties of the global economy.
 However, in order to do so, you need people with the right skills, experience, knowledge and understanding.
 Having employees that are flexible in manner and open in mind can approach the challenges of working in foreign environments much more easily.

-Fostering intercultural competence through cross-cultural coaching not only benefits individuals but also translates into substantial advantages for companies, including improved communication, heightened productivity, and a stronger position for long-term success in today’s globalised business landscape.
+Fostering intercultural competence through cross-cultural coaching benefits individuals.
+It also delivers substantial advantages for companies.
+These include improved communication and heightened productivity.
+It strengthens their position for long-term success in today’s globalised business landscape.

 In conclusion, cultural misunderstandings while travelling or in international business stem from historical values shaping diverse cultures.
 Cross-cultural coaching, vital for global companies, not only promotes better communication and understanding but also boosts productivity and efficiency.
 In the long term, investing in culturally aware employees positions businesses for success in an interconnected world.